 Selling the Unsellable House

-If you’ve got a house that just won’t sell and find yourself thinking about dropping the client or wondering why you took on this house in the first place, it’s time to re-evaluate and consider your options.
+If you’ve got a house that just won’t sell and find yourself thinking about dropping the client or wondering why you took on this house in the first place, it’s time to re-evaluate.
 Here are some things you should consider, and then address with the homeowner if they apply to your situation:

 1. Reinforce the Importance of Curb Appeal